abbyazari/abbyazari.github.io/_pages/about.md

 Ideal candidates will have experience in data science (e.g. machine learning, statistics, Bayesian methods) and/or plasma science (e.g. fusion, astrophysics, space physics).

 The research group is interdiscplinary and I support students who wish to join the group with other experience, and those who have taken a break in their professional journey.
-I am always interested in motivated students and postdocs who would like to work with the research group.
+I am always interested in supporting motivated students and postdocs who are able to pursue independent funding.

 ### Post Doctoral and Visitor Funding Opportunities